 Jennifer (Meng) Lu

-Outside of research, I enjoy creative writing, chamber music, tennis and reading.
+Outside of research, I enjoy creative writing, chamber music, tennis, reading, and learning about history (I majored in both CS and history during undergrad at Wellesley).

 news